up-csi/rfc-modules/src/rfc/rfc-02.typ

 === Dependencies vs devDependencies
 `devDependencies` are the packages needed during development while `dependencies` are the packages that the project depends on when _running_.

-Thus, if a package is needed during _runtime_ (i.e. imported in the frontend and/or backend), the package is a `dependency`.
-Else, this most probably means that the package isn't needed at runtime, but is needed during development (e.g. writing tests, formatting and linting code); as such, the package is a `devDependency`.
+Thus, if a package is needed during _runtime_ (i.e., imported and executed in the front-end and/or back-end in the final production bundle), the package is a `dependency`.
+Otherwise, the package is a `devDependency` that is only needed during development (e.g., running tests, formatting code, and linting code).

 For more information, please see #link("https://github.com/up-csi/up-csi.github.io/pull/97#discussion_r1811336963")[this comment] on the CSI website.